syncfusion-content/uwp-docs/uwp/Charts/Styling-and-Customization.md

 ---
 layout: post
 title: Styling and Customization | SfChart | uwp | Syncfusion
-description: This section explains how to apply the styling and customization options available in UWP Charts(SfChart)
+description: This section explains how the UWP Chart(SfChart) can be customized with its available customization and styling options
 platform: uwp
 control: SfChart
 documentation: ug